GGianluppi/bilingual_book_creator/README.md

    ```

-### Step 4: Use an Automation Script to Split and Merge Pages
+### Step 4: Use an automation script to split and merge pages

 * Execute the script: